I’ve gone on and on about what an excellent character Clarissa Darling is to anyone who will listen, and I’m gonna

 I love how she’s artistic and free-spirited which is demonstrated by her clothes, the fact that she codes her own computer games, the decorations in her room, creative solutions to real-life problems and her insightful monologues.
 What other 13-17 year old girl would regularly reference philosophers, conquering warlords and literature in her everyday conversation?
 There was never a character like that on TV back then, at least none on kids channels.
 Most tween leads were either essentially vehicles to spout endless one-liners, or they were made to be average and slightly awkward to the point they had no distinguishing features at all besides being a generic stand-in for the audience.
 Clarissa, in stark contrast, feels like she was made to be as eccentric as possible without crossing the line into self-parody.
 She didn’t have a pet dog, she had a pet alligator.
 She had a teddy bear…named Roquefort of all things…whom she imagined to be a deep thinker trapped in an inanimate body.
 She wore vests with dresses and dinosaur earrings.
-She gets a crush…on a weatherman…and actively tries to overcome it rather than languish in it and make a big thing about getting her first kiss.
-You get the idea.
+She gets a crush…on a weatherman…and actively tries to overcome it because she values her rationality.
+You get the idea–she was unique.